This post is sponsored by method home.

 We like our garbage can to be hidden, not out on display, therefore we always keep it in a cabinet.
 The garbage can we did have was huge and took up a lot of valuable under sink cabinet space.
 Also we didn’t have a compost bin and that’s just not acceptable over here, especially since included in our city trash pick up.
-So these compact cabinet door mountable beauties came to the rescue.
-We haven’t looked back, they’re amazing.
+So these compact cabinet door mountable beauties came to the rescue, and we haven’t looked back!

 DISH TOWELS & CLEANING CLOTHS

 I wanted to find a way to store our cleaning cloths and dish towels under the sink.
 The place we were keeping them was not convenient and…just not good looking 😉 Once I got rid of all of the unused clutter under the sink, there was plenty of room for our dish towels, cleaning cloths, etc. I found clear bins that were the perfect size to fit under the garbage disposal.
 I also utilized wall space by adding these clips and hooks.
 The clip holds my trusty dish gloves and the hooks hold our dishwashing brushes and hand broom.
 So convenient!